All foreign students that wish to continue their education in South Africa will require a study visa.

 Can I apply for a renewal of study visa?

 You may apply for a renewal, which is in fact a new application with the same criteria as above.

 Can a study visa lead to permanent residency or a work visa?

 A study visa can lead to eligibility for Permanent Residence, provided that your qualification falls within the Critical Skills list, as published by Home Affairs.
 Similarly, a Study visa may lead to a Critical Skills work visa if you graduate with a qualification considered on the Critical Skills list, provided that you are able to meet the other application requirements for a Critical Skills visa.

 Learn more about the study visa requirements for South Africa

-Intergate Immigration have successfully assisted in excess of 6000 applicants since our inception in 2005.
+Intergate Immigration have successfully assisted more than 40,000 visa applicants since our inception in 2005.
 We pride ourselves on providing our clients with the right information, to make the right decisions, at the right time, all under the auspice of service excellence.

 We are aligned with some of South Africa’s top universities and welcome the opportunity to tell you more about the study visa requirements and how we can help.

 Getting help with your visa or permit application

 We welcome the opportunity to consult with you as to your eligibility for a visa /permit and answer any questions you may have with no obligation.